lillapulay/To-Do-App/README.md

 ## About
 ```
 Basic to-do app created with Vue.js.
-This project was part of the CF web development course.
+This project was part of the CF Full-Stack Web Development course.
 ```

 ### Planned updates: